Yankees vs. Red Sox Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has recorded 65 hits with nine doubles, 11 home runs and 21 walks.
+- Anthony Rizzo has put up 66 hits with nine doubles, 11 home runs and 21 walks.
 He has driven in 35 runs.

 Rizzo Recent Games